Quick Start - Understanding Your First Event in 5 Minutes¶

 "Pentarch v1.0"or"Signal Pilot" - Click the indicator to add it to your chart

-The Early-Cycle Signals¶
+The Early-Cycle Events¶

-🔵 TD (Touchdown) = Early Warning
+🔵 TD (Touchdown) = Early Cycle Warning

-What the indicator shows: Early-cycle reversal conditions detected
+What it detects: Early-cycle reversal conditions

-🟢 IGN (Ignition) = Momentum Breakout
+🟢 IGN (Ignition) = Momentum Confirmation

-What the indicator shows: Momentum breakout conditions detected
+What it detects: Momentum breakout conditions

-The Late-Cycle Signals¶
+The Late-Cycle Events¶

 🟡 WRN (Warning) = Weakening Momentum

-What the indicator shows: Weakening momentum conditions detected
+What it detects: Weakening momentum conditions

 🔴 CAP (Climax) = Late-Cycle Exhaustion

-What the indicator shows: Late-cycle exhaustion conditions detected
+What it detects: Late-cycle exhaustion conditions

 ⚫ BDN (Breakdown) = Bearish Breakdown

-What the indicator shows: Bearish breakdown conditions detected
+What it detects: Bearish breakdown conditions

 ✅ Knowledge Check